[Editor’s note: Spoilers for “Game of Thrones” Season 7, through the finale, follow.]

 Yeah.
 They have to write the episodes and figure out the production schedule.
 We’ll have a better sense of that once they get further into the writing.

-This Could Mean Another Gap Year At the Emmys
+This Will Mean Another Gap Year At the Emmys

 If the final season could premiere as long as two years from now, that might mean another year without any “Thrones” nominations.
 While in 2016, it led the field with 23 nominations, 2017 was the first year since the show’s debut where “Thrones” wasn’t Emmys-eligible due to its release date (Season 7 will compete in the 2018 Emmys, a year from now).
 In order to compete in the 2019 Emmys, 50 percent of Season 8 — at least three episodes — will have to premiere before May 31, 2019.